 You will be affected in 2 key ways.
 First, you will need to consider whether, how and when to amend the way you calculate holiday pay going forward.
 Second, you may need to deal with employees who bring (or at least threaten to bring) claims for backdated underpayment of holidays…further comment on these issues is given below.

 What, exactly, is ‘normal pay’? (i.e. what sort of additional payments should be factored into an employer’s calculation for holiday pay?)

 - Overtime payments – Yes, if the employee is required to work any overtime offered by the employer (even if there is no guarantee of being offered overtime).
-However, based on the English current cases, if the overtime is genuinely voluntary (i.e. there is no guarantee that overtime will be offered and there is no requirement to accept it, if offered) it does not need to be included.
-However, in practice it is very difficult to make a distinction between when it is voluntary and compulsory.
-Also, it is conceivable that even voluntary overtime will in future be considered as part of a week’s pay where is has a ‘sufficient degree of permanence.’
+No, based on the current cases, if the overtime is purely voluntary (i.e. there is no guarantee that overtime will be offered and there is no requirement to accept it, if offered).
+However, it is conceivable that even such overtime will in future be considered as part of a week’s pay.
 If your business/organisation has large amounts of voluntary overtime, this is something which you should review now.

 - Commission payments – Yes, if the commission payments are contractual and intrinsically linked to work done.
 This point was determined by the case of Lock v British Gas Trading Ltd 2012.
 This case is due to be heard again by the employment tribunal early next year, following the European Court confirming that commission payments could be considered to be normal pay for the purposes of calculating holiday pay;